Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Introduction

-This paper presents a power-saving framework: a \gls*{pmu-drl} \cite{wulf2020low} model for controlling hardware power consumption.
+Wu \emph{et al.} proposes a power-saving framework: a \gls*{pmu-drl} \cite{wulf2020low} model for controlling hardware power consumption.
 The proposed \gls*{pmu-drl} power-saving framework is implemented on a \gls*{lslb} \cite{wulf2022rtos}, and is connected to the heterogeneous computing platform of \gls{njt2} \cite{wilson2021embedded} for implementation and evaluation.
 The results clearly demonstrate that excellent energy consumption control is achieved while meeting stringent performance requirements.
-The main contributions of this work are as follows: \begin{itemize} \item We propose a power-saving framework for Heterogeneous Computing platforms.
-Our proposed method does not require data pre-processing and uses self-adaption feedback through the Actor-Critic architecture, making it simpler and more precise for power saving strategies.
+The main contributions of this work are as follows: \begin{itemize} \item Application of \gls*{drl} for Energy Optimisation: Proposing a novel energy optimisation framework that utilises \gls*{drl} to achieve significant energy savings in heterogeneous computing.
+This is accomplished by leveraging the data-fitting capabilities of deep learning and the decision-making proficiency of reinforcement learning, resulting in an enhanced deep reinforcement learning algorithm for superior performance in energy-saving tasks. \item Novel Power Management Technique: Employing a pioneering \gls*{pmu-drl} model for controlling hardware power consumption.
+In contrast to conventional power management techniques like \gls*{dvfs}, which rely on predefined energy-saving rules, the \gls*{pmu-drl} model eliminates the need for data pre-processing.
+It utilises self-adaptive feedback through the Actor-Critic architecture, simplifying and refining power-saving strategies. \item Empirical Evaluation: Implementing and evaluating the \gls*{pmu-drl} framework on the heterogeneous computing platform of \gls*{njtx2} .
+The framework exhibited enhanced stability and achieved over a 34.6\% improvement in efficiency, surpassing the performance of alternative methods. \item Adaptive Energy Optimisation: Developing a \gls*{drl} framework, an updated iteration of a previously employed reinforcement learning algorithm.
+It's self-balancing of module working states delivers an optimal energy-saving scheme for the entire system.
+The approach diverges from traditional handcrafted states, such as using a Q-table for reinforcement learning, and yields more substantial energy-saving effects. \end{itemize}

-\item We constructed a \gls*{drl} framework, which is an updated version of a previously used reinforcement learning algorithm.
-Its self-balancing of the modules' working states provides the optimal energy-saving scheme for the entire system.
-It is different from traditional handcrafted states (such as Reinforcement learning using a Q-table to list all states), which achieved more significant energy-saving effects. \end{itemize}
+The proposed method study not only offers a new energy optimisation framework, but also that this framework exhibits higher efficiency and stability, leading to significant energy savings in real-world heterogeneous computing environments.